valievswe/edumanage/IMPORT_XLSX.md

 This writes marks using the unique key:
 `(studentId, subjectId, quarterId)` (upsert).

+- Quarter must belong to the selected study year (UI enforces the choice).
+- Student IDs are validated against the selected study year/grade; unknown IDs are listed before import.

 ## Importing monitoring (month-by-month)

 In Admin → Monitoring → **Import XLSX**: